sievertst/luatex-transconv/README.md

 1. The transcription scheme of choice might be annoying to input (requiring the frequent use of macros to input characters which might not be accessible on the keyboard), and
-2. there are often multiple competing schemes for the same language, so an author who was originally using scheme x might find themselves having to switch to scheme y.
+2. There are often multiple competing schemes for the same language, so an author who was originally using scheme x might find themselves having to switch to scheme y.
 In practice this amounts to manually track down and change every place where x was used – which of course is both tedious and